c-harding/SPS-notes/A06-deterministic-data-modelling.tex.md

 ### Polynomial generalisation

-What about if we don't believe we have a linear relationship, but rather something else, like a polynomial?
+What about if we don't believe we have a linear relationship, but rather something else, like polynomial or sinusoidal?

 $$y_i=a_1 + a_2x + a_3x^2 + \cdots + a_px^{p-1}$$